10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

 Warren Strand, Co Cork

-If you’re visiting Cork this Christmas and around Roscarbery at Warren Strand, there is a coffee-stop ready for you at Drip Coffee.
+If you’re a local or lucky enough to visit Cork this year, around Roscarbery at Warren Strand there’s a coffee-stop ready for you at Drip Coffee.

 Drip Coffee, Roscarberry